roshenarun3/website/content/posts/Magic Mirror/elements.md

 {{< figure src="/images/mirror2.JPG" height="300" class="pull-left"  >}}
 Everything about the Raspberry Pi and Linux was relatively new to me, from uploading the OS onto the SD card to maneuvering around files throughout the device.
 This experience allowed me to learn **bash commands** to alter, move, and work with files.
-I also furthered my understanding of **GIT** as I used clones from github to obtain localized versions of files and add-ons.
+I also furthered my understanding of **Git** as I used clones from github to obtain localized versions of files and add-ons.
 Additionally, I configured my Raspberry Pi to my MacBook Air through **Microsoft Remote Desktop**.
 This allowed me to remote access my Raspberry Pi without having to directly use the mirror.
 Another learning experience I had was with the **audio inputs and outputs** of the Raspberry Pi.
 I configured a usb microphone and usb speaker to the Raspberry Pi.
 However, I couldn't get my Python script,